mattermost/docs/source/archive/channels-settings.rst

-Customize your Channels experience
+Customize your Mattermost experience
 ==================================

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-You can customize your Channels experience in the following ways in **Settings**:
+You can customize your Mattermost experience in the following ways in **Settings**:

 - `Notifications <#notifications>`__
 - `Display <#display>`__